cabintech/FXCoreMP/doc/toon.md

 ```

 This is recognizable as a series of assignment and conditional branching statements.
 Just scan the left column and where you
-find `scaleFactorMax' you know that it is modified by that instruction (2 places are easy to find in the sample above).
+find `scaleFactorMax' you know that it is modified by that instruction (lines 12 and 16 are easy to spot).

 The example also show some other features of the TOON syntax.
 * The assignment in line 1 is from an SFR (IN0) to a core
 register (ACC32).
 TOON determins that the assembler instruction `cpy_cs` is required and generates the approprate
 assembler statement.
+See [Assignment Statements](#Assignments) section below.
+The TOON assignment statement has
+addtional capabilities:
-* In line 4, ACC32 is written to delay memory by an ''indirect'' constant address.
+  + In line 4, ACC32 is written to delay memory by an ''indirect'' constant address.
 Delay memory addressing is indicated by the parens.
-* In line 6, a 16 bit constant value is assigned to the upper part of register temp1.
-The ".U" postfix makes it clear what the
+  + In line 6, a 16 bit constant value is assigned to the upper part of register temp1.
+The ".U" postfix makes the semantics of
-assignment is doing.
+this special assignment clear.
 * The multiply on line 7 uses `MULT` which is not an FXCore instruction but is understood by
 TOON to implement a multiply operation on the 2 operands.
 TOON infers the proper FXCore instruction and generates
 the proper assembly instruction (`multrr` in this case because both operands are core registers).
 There are several
 such generic TOON operators to reduce the distracting detail in the code.
+See the [TOON Syntax Reference](Toon-Syntax-Reference) for other
+inferred instructions.
 * The conditional branch on line 14 is written as a familier "if" statement.
+(See [Branching](#Branching) section below).

 Many of these features are described in the following sections.

 ## Assignment statements

 The backbone of all computer languages is data movement, or 'copy/load/store' instructions.
 The
-well understood syntax of using the '=' symbol to denote assignment is common in many
+well understood syntax of using the `=` symbol to denote assignment is common in many
 languages.
 However in FXCore assembler (and most assembler languages), copy instructions
 adhere to the rigid `<opcode> <operand>,<operand>` format:
 ```